 Organizations often have all the necessary safety tools and processes; the problem is that they don’t use them consistently.
 Pre-task risk assessments, for example, can only prevent incidents if employees actually do them and do them well.

-ADI can help.
+ADI improves your safety performance by ensuring consistent execution of your safety management system.
 We analyze your safety management tools and processes from a behavioral perspective, helping you make adjustments that encourage employees to use them reliably.
 In some cases, we help clients modify their tools to make them more behaviorally sound and user friendly.
 In many cases, we find that our client’s safety tools are well-designed, but the management systems don’t support using them consistently.
 At ADI we know that the key to improved safety performance is better behavior management.